Southampton F.C. Women: Revival

 By 2016 Southampton FC, under new ownership, saw the need for a competitive senior women's team as the profile of women's football in the UK grew.
 With the club's Regional Talent Centre, a Southampton Under-16 team was formed, and an Under-21 side in May 2017.
 The club formed an adult women's side for the 2017–18 season and were admitted to the Hampshire Women's League Division 1.
 In March 2018, Southampton unsuccessfully applied to enter the FA Women's Championship (Tier 2).

 In June 2018, after winning the Hampshire Women's League Division 1, the senior team was listed for the following season's Southern Region Women's Football League First Division South.
 In July 2018, the club appointed former England international Marieanne Spacey-Cale as head of Women's and Girls' Football.
 Spacey-Cale has 91 senior England caps.

-In the 2018–19 season, the club in fact played in the Southern Region Premier Division, and won the title with a perfect record of 18 wins, earning promotion to the FA Women's National League Division One.
+In the 2018–19 season, the club played in the Southern Region Premier Division, and won the title with a perfect record of 18 wins, earning promotion to the FA Women's National League Division One.
 They also beat Oxford City Women in the League Cup, achieving a domestic Double.

 In both the 2019–20 and 2020–21 seasons, the club were top of the FA Women's National League Division 1 South West at the point when the season was curtailed due to the coronavirus outbreak.

 The club applied for, and were granted, upward club movement in the summer of 2021, being placed in the FA Women's National League Southern Premier Division for the 2021–22 season.

 In the 2021–22 season, the club won the FA Women's National League Southern Premier Division to earn a chance to get promoted to the second-tier by beating the FA WNL Northern Premier Division champions in a play-off.
-On 21 May 2022, Southampton earned a first ever promotion to the FA Women's Championship by defeating Wolverhampton Wanderers 1–0 in the play-off.
+On 21 May 2022, Southampton earned a first ever promotion to the FA Women's Championship (WSL2) by defeating Wolverhampton Wanderers 1–0 in the play-off.